selivan/selivan.github.io/_posts/2018-07-07-limit-new-connections-frequency-with-iptables-recent.md

 1. Log the blocked packet attempt to syslog with given message prefix and severity.
 1. Drop the blocked packet

-List of IP addresses is available in `/proc/net/xt_recent/SSH`.
+List of recently seen IP addresses with timestamps for several last packets is available in `/proc/net/xt_recent/SSH`.
 It can be manually altered:

 ```bash
 # add addr